David T. Runia

 David Runia was born in the Noord Oost Polder, The Netherlands in 1951.
 At the age of 4 he emigrated to Australia , where he studied Classics at the University of Melbourne , receiving his B.A. (hons) in 1974 and his M.A. in 1976.
 In 1977 he returned to the Netherlands , where he pursued doctoral studies at the Free University, Amsterdam .
 In 1983 he gained his D. Litt. degree with the thesis Philo of Alexandria and the Timaeus of Plato.
 From 1985-90 he was Huygens Senior Research Fellow at the Netherlands Organization for the Advancement of Pure Research (NWO).
 During this time he was a Member of the School of Historical Studies at The Institute for Advanced Study, Princeton (1986-87) and a Visiting Fellow at the Humanities Research Centre, Australian National University , Canberra (1987).
 In 1990 he was Von Humboldt Stipendiary at the Westfälische Wilhelms-Universität, Münster , Germany .
 In 1991 he was appointed Professor Extraordinarius in Ancient Philosophy at Utrecht University .
 He was appointed to the Chair of Ancient and Medieval Philosophy at Leiden University in 1992.
 From 1995 to 1999 he was Dean of the Faculty of Philosophy.

-In 2001 he was appointed Master of Queen’s College at the University of Melbourne, a position from which he retired in 2016.
-In 2017, he was appointed Director of the Institute for Religion and Critical Inquiry at the Australian Catholic University, of which he remains an Honorary Professor.
+In 2002 he was appointed Master of Queen’s College at the University of Melbourne, a position from which he retired in 2016.
+In 2017–2018, he was Director of the Institute for Religion and Critical Inquiry at the Australian Catholic University, of which he remains an Honorary Professor.
 He is also a Professorial Fellow of the School of Historical and Philosophical Studies, The University of Melbourne.
 He is a Fellow of the Australian Academy of the Humanities and a Correspondent of the Royal Netherlands Academy of Arts and Sciences.